choojun/choojun.github.io/wsl_hive.md

 > Attention: ensure Hadoop, Spark, and Hive are successfully installed BEFORE proceeding with this step.
 You need to redo this step if ANY CHANGES on the involved files in nearly future.

-7. Start DFS, YARN, Zookeeper, Kafka and HBase services before running the Derby as follows.
+7. Use existing session (named as **session 1**) to start DFS, YARN, Zookeeper, Kafka and HBase services before running the Derby as follows.
 Note that it will create databases in the current directory by default
 ~~~bash
 $ cd ~/derby/data
 $ nohup ~/derby/bin/startNetworkServer -h 0.0.0.0 &